bjork24/TwitBook/README.markdown

 Description
 -----------

 A jQuery plugin that allows you to insert Facebook likes, tweets, and Delicious bookmark counts anywhere within your markup.
+All in 77 glorious bytes!

 Usage
 -----